-So, what trends can we expect to see in 2016?
+So, what trends can we expect to see in the future?
 And what will the day-to-day duties of the future marketer look like?

 Social media sites, of course, hold extremely valuable data about their users.
 This often includes their age, hobbies, political views, musical tastes, favourite literature, job, geographic location, favourite log in times, and so on.

 Recently, many social media sites – in particular, Facebook, Instagram, and Twitter – have encouraged businesses to pay to tap into this information by using their advertising options rather than organic techniques.
 Indeed, some social networks (especially Facebook) have implemented updates that make it much harder for brands to reach their fans organically.

 While some marketing departments are or were upset about social media sites taking such measures, the fact is, if you want to increase the visibility of your content, you’re going to have to pay.
 Of course, everybody loves a free tool – but free social media advertising was just too good to last.

 The benefit is that paid social media advertising campaigns go way above what was previously possible for free, and allow those implementing them to target extremely niche demographics more effectively than ever before.
 Instead of reaching just your existing followers and their connections, paid campaigns enable you to display ads to social media users who fit your target demographic but who aren’t necessarily connected to followers of your page.

 Omnichannel marketing, in which all marketing and sales channels (both digital and brick-and-mortar) are synchronised and made consistent, has become something of a buzzword.
 However, that doesn’t mean that the concept is void of all meaning.